TadiT7/treble_experimentations_wiki/Asus-Zenfone-Live-L1-(ZA550KL).md

 Android 8.1 Oreo list:
 * AOSP by Phhusson
 * LineageOS by Phhusson
-* dotOS by dotOS Team
+* Official dotOS by dotOS Team
 * AICP-mordiford by AndroPlus
 * Resurrection Remix by Phhusson
 * Bootleggers by Phhusson
+* XenonHD by yshalsager
+* CrDroid by Dil3mm4

 Android 9 Pie list:
 * AOSP by Phhusson
 * AOSiP by Akhil Narang
 * POSP by NFound
 * dotOS by NFound
-* Resurrection Remix by mracar
+* Official Resurrection Remix by mracar
-* AEX by EnesSastim
+* Official AEX by EnesSastim
+* Official HavocOS by vince31fr
+* Descendant by Dil3mm4
 * LineageOS by AndyYan
 * Pixel Experience by EnesSastim
 * OctopusOS by Deepflex